envoyproxy/nighthawk/PROFILING.md

 https://www.envoyproxy.io/docs/envoy/latest/operations/admin#post--cpuprofiler

-Note: there’s also https://github.com/envoyproxy/nighthawk/pull/160 which is an invitation for discussing if it would make sense for NH to facilitate consolidation of tests scenarios in its repo.
+Note: there’s also [PR #160](https://github.com/envoyproxy/nighthawk/pull/160) which is an invitation for discussing if it would make sense for NH to facilitate consolidation of tests scenarios in its repo.

 ## Run Nighthawk